 In this study, we introduce a method to study the effect of global ventricular repolarization gradients on T-wave morphology.
 An apico-basal repolarization gradient resulted in the best match between measured and simulated T-waves.
 However, realistic T-waves could also be simulated with a transmural or interventricular gradient.
-In addition, the best fit was reached when the apex-base gradient was combined with the interventricular and transmural gradient indicating that all three gradients are important in T-wave genesis.
+In addition, the best fit was reached when the apico-basal gradient was combined with the interventricular and transmural gradient indicating that all three gradients are important in T-wave genesis.

 Longer endocardial repolarization times compared to epicardial repolarization times, resulting in a transmural ventricular gradient, have also been described in studies on intact human hearts, findings in wedge preparations and other computational studies.[5]
-The longer repolarization times of the right ventricle compared to the left ventricle (the interventricular gradient) and the increasing repolarization times from the apex towards the base (apicogradient), however, have been described contradictory in literature.
-However, the found apico-basal gradient in our study, further supports our hypothesis also found by CineECG.
-Using cineECG, we observed that the PathECG was directed from the base towards the apex during repolarization.
+However, reports on the longer repolarization times of the right ventricle compared to the left ventricle (the interventricular gradient) and the increasing repolarization times from the apex towards the (apico-basal gradient), are contradictory base in literature.[6]
+The apico-basal gradient found in our study further supports our hypothesis also found by CineECG.
+Using CineECG, we observed that the PathECG was directed from the base towards the apex during repolarization.
 However, the electrical gradient during repolarization - the repolarization sequence - is opposite to the vector derived PathECG direction.
-Thus, an apico-basal ventricular repolarization gradient was also found using CineECG.
+Thus, an apicobasal ventricular repolarization gradient was also found using CineECG.[7]

-The discrepancy in literature may also be explained by the fact that the T-wave is not the result of a single ventricular gradient.
+The discrepancy in literature may be explained by the T-wave not being a result of a single ventricular gradient.
 Although we were able to simulate realistic T-waves using global gradients, we hypothesize that the repolarization is characterized by smaller local repolarization gradients, especially in diseased hearts.
-This was also indicated in a study by Opthof. et al. in three donor hearts found a bigger difference in repolarization patterns compared to activation patterns.
+This was also indicated in a study by Opthof. et al. where they found a bigger difference in repolarization patterns compared to activation patterns in three donor hearts.
 The total repolarization time, the start locations of the repolarization sequence and the resulting repolarization gradient were found to be different among the donor hearts.
 [6]

 A uniform shape for the TMP template where only the shifting in time between ventricular nodes is varied, is thus not a representative physiological model.
-Therefore, this study presents a new design for the TMP template where also the plateau slope can be regularized during an inverse procedure.
+Therefore, this study presents a new design for the TMP template where the plateau slope can be optimized as well during an inverse procedure.
 The plateau slope was not affecting the applied gradient or waveform (CC) but it did affect the amplitude difference (RD) between the simulated and measured T-waves.
 This may especially be important in matching the ST-segment during the inverse procedure.

 The obtained findings in this study will be used in our EDL based inverse procedure to optimize the initial estimate of repolarization.
-In this way, both a physiological described initial estimate of the depolarization sequence (based on His-Purkinje mediated activation) and a physiological described initial estimate of the repolarization sequence (based ventricular on repolarization gradients) can be incorporated in our EDL based inverse procedure.
+In this way, the initial estimate of the depolarization sequence (based on His-purkinje mediated activation) and repolarization sequence (based on ventricular gradients) are both based on cardiac electrophysiology.
 In future studies, the best estimate of the depolarization sequence can then be combined with the best estimate of the repolarization sequence to make a final computation for the complete QRST complex.